bsymon/romc/README.md

 	; Which API use for online data. (whether "jvc", "ign", or "mobygames") online_api = ''

+	; Set to true romc will download the game cover (only available with JVC API). download_covers = true

 	; Indicate if the system should be considered as Mame. (true or false) is_mame = false